sriramab/gamamanual/WikiOnly/OperatorsAK.md

   *  **`cone`** (`int` , `int`) --->  `geometry`

 #### Result:
-A cone geometry which min and max angles are given by the operands./nA cone geometry which min and max angles are given by the operands.
+A cone geometry which min and max angles are given by the operands.
+A cone geometry which min and max angles are given by the operands.

 #### Comment:
 the center of the cone is by default the location of the current agent in which has been called this operator.the center of the cone is by default the location of the current agent in which has been called this operator.